trinodb/trino/presto-docs/src/main/sphinx/develop/example-http.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The record set provider creates a record set which in turn creates a record cursor that returns the actual data to Presto.
+The record set provider creates a record set which in turn creates a record cursor that returns the actual data to Trino.
 ``ExampleRecordCursor`` reads data from a URI via HTTP.
 Each line corresponds to a single row.
-Lines are split on comma into individual field values which are then returned to Presto.
+Lines are split on comma into individual field values which are then returned to Trino.